 I am on the board for a few charities, and I was already researching a way to do a virtual 5k.
-When the devastation occurred, I couldn’t sleep, so I mulled it around awhile and by Sunday I had it up on Active.com and Facebook and 200 people already had agreed to participate.
+When the devastation occurred, I couldn’t sleep, so I mulled it over for a while and by Sunday I had it up on Active.com and Facebook and 200 people already had agreed to participate.
 Today on Facebook there are over 1800 that have committed and a little over 250 that have actually signed up on Active.com

 It grew a lot faster than I thought.
 It went viral.
 I originally thought about a few people here in Tampa to raise around 1000 dollars, but now it is well over that.